Interface SD CARD with SDIO in STM32

 I already covered How to use SD card in STM32 using SPI.
 You can check that out HERE.

 Today in this tutorial, we will interface the SD CARD using SDIO in STM32.
-Note that all STM32 devices do not support SDIO mode, So make sure that your controller have a SDIO feature before commenting.
+Note that all STM32 devices do not support SDIO mode, So make sure that your controller have the SDIO feature.

 Next, select the FATFS, and than select SD CARD.
-We just need to make a small change here.
-Increase the maximum sector size to 4096.
+I am leaving everything to default.

 Now open the project and copy